qiskit-community/qiskit-experiments/docs/tutorials/calibrations.rst

 To produce high fidelity quantum operations, we want to be able to run good gates.
-The calibration module in Qiskit Experiments allows users to run experiments to find the pulse shapes and parameter values that maximizes the fidelity of the resulting quantum operations.
-Calibrations experiments encapsulate the internal processes and allow experimenters to perform calibration operations in a quicker way.
+The calibration module in Qiskit Experiments allows users to run experiments to find the pulse shapes and parameter values that maximize the fidelity of the resulting quantum operations.
+Calibration experiments encapsulate the internal processes and allow experimenters to perform calibration operations in a quicker way.
 Without the experiments module, we would need to define pulse schedules and plot the resulting measurement data manually (see also the `Qiskit textbook <https://qiskit.org/textbook/ch-quantum-hardware/calibrating-qubits-pulse.html>`_ for calibrating qubits with Qiskit Terra).